Exposure to Ambient Air Pollution

 - When the data will be collected: Pollution levels vary by season – data from a baseline study from a cold and rainy period will not be comparable with data from an endline study conducted during the peak of a hot and dry season.
 Similarly, pollution levels might differ by day – for example, traffic pollution levels on Monday might be different from traffic pollution levels on Tuesday.
 Similarly, traffic pollution levels will be different during peak and off-peak hours.

-- How long the sensors will be deployed for, such as 24 or 48 hours.
+- How long the sensors will be deployed, such as 24 or 48 hours.

 4) Collect the required data using the monitoring process defined under point 3.